Saturday, May 26, 2012

 One early May morning,

-And sweet the birds would sing.
+And sweet the birds did sing.

-'A merry morn,' said Little John,
+"A merry morn," said Little John.

-A merrier man than I lives not
+A happier man than I lives not

 In Christianity.

-'Pluck up thy heart, my master dear,'
+"Pluck up thy heart, my master dear,"

 ~~